fdubrez/soundboard/README.md

 ## Usage

 * Sounds can be added in `static/medias/music` folder
-* A soundboard can be used in the browser at http://localhost:8000
-* You can also trigger the sound using curl: `curl "http://localhost:8000/play/julien%20lepers/oui"`
+* Trigger the sound using curl: `curl "http://localhost:8000/play/julienlepers-oui"`

 ## License